-Design of all items for strength and serviceability shall be undertaken in accordance with the requirements of Appendix A to this specification.
+Design of all items for strength and serviceability shall be undertaken in accordance with the requirements of Appendix A to this Technical Specification.
 Structural steel design requirements not covered by this clause shall follow the provisions of AS 5100.6.